Surgery Safety Guide Cosmetic (Aesthetic) Surgery Safety Guide

 At the Singer Surgical Centre we offer the full gamut of cosmetic non-surgical and surgical treatments as well as surgical procedures so we can individualize and choose the best option for your particular needs rather than trying to fit you into the limited option that is available in an office that is for example a “laser center” or a “liposuction center” or only offers non-surgical options because that is all they can offer.
 The Singer Surgery Centre pursued voluntary accreditation before it became a standard because we were and are interested in the best outcome and safety for our patients.
 The Singer Surgery Centre is accredited by AAAASF at the highest level of accreditation.
 Our facility is inspected on a regular basis and we fulfill important criteria for safety, equipment, sterility, facility structure, staff, and physicians.

 Dr. Singer is one of the most highly respected plastic surgeons internationally.
-He received the American Society for Aesthetic Plastic Surgery (ASAPS) reward for excellence and commitment of teaching.
+He received The Aesthetic Society reward for excellence and commitment of teaching.
 His resume includes more than 300 formal scientific lectures, invited panel moderations, and recognized publications.
 Dr. Singer holds the coveted academic position of Clinical Professor of Surgery (Plastic Surgery) at the University of California at San Diego (Voluntary).

-Dr. Singer has been on numerous ASAPS and ASPS Safety Task forces to help improve outcomes and safety.
+Dr. Singer has been on numerous The Aesthetic Society and ASPS Safety Task forces to help improve outcomes and safety.
 In fact, Dr. Singer along with Dr. Geoffrey Keyes literally wrote the book on plastic surgery safety in ambulatory facilities: Clinics in Plastic Surgery, “Outpatient Plastic Surgery” Guest Editors: Geoffrey R. Keyes, M.D. and Robert Singer, M.D., Issue July 2013, Vol. 40, No. 3.

 Dr. Singer and the staff at the Singer Surgery Centre are dedicated to you, the patient.
 Dr. Singer will personally meet and treat you.
 He will oversee your follow up care rather than relegating it to other staff members.